Tanya's Support Group

 Digest (which have the subject line of Digest No. xxx), please change the

 subject line appropriately to something more meaningful.
 And please remove

-everything except that to which you are replying.
+everything in the body of the message except that to which you are replying.
+So

-If you wish to reply privately to somebody, you will
+If you wish to reply privately to somebody via the group

 You are welcome to discuss anything relating to

 care of your CKD cat.
 We do have a few guidelines we ask people to follow

 Please do not refer to vets or vet clinics by

 name for legal reasons.
 Just say "my vet" or "Dr J".